rexrainbow/phaser3-rex-notes/docs/docs/ui-textarea.md

     - `mouseWheelScroller.speed` : Scrolling speed, default value is `0.1`.
     - Set to `false` to skip creating mouse-wheel-scroller.
 Default behavior.
 - `clamplChildOY` : Set `true` to clamp scrolling.
+- `alwaysScrollable` :
+    - `false` : Can't scroll if content is less then 1 page.
+Default behavior.
+    - `true` : Can scroll in all cases
 - `header` : Game object of header, optional.
 - `footer` : Game object of footer, optional.
 - `space` : Pads spaces